7 – Museum San Servolo

 San Servolo Island - VeniceSan Servolo Museum - Venice

-Above right: One of the three therapies used to treat the insane – bathing, electro-convulsive shock and music.
+Above left.
+The island with the Lido close behind Above right: One of the three therapies used to treat the patients – bathing, electro-convulsive shock and music.

-Isola di San Servolo, that once housed a monastery of Benedictine monks and later an asylum for the insane; is now home to a museum, Venice International University and the prestigious International College of Ca’ Foscari University.
+It is now home to the museum, Venice International University and the prestigious International College of Ca’ Foscari University

 Be aware that the museum is actually rather small and most of the buildings are occupied by Venice University and a hotel.
 You’ll need to visit the hotel’s reception (opposite the ferry point) to buy a ticket to the museum.
 Unless you have booked onto a tour; they only open at 10:45 am and 2 pm.

+Getting there.
 Take the vaporetto Line no 20, from San Zaccaria, just south of Piazza San Marco.
 Journey time is about 10 minutes.
-Check all details for your visit and return journey, especially because of possible Covid-19 restrictions.
+Check all details for your visit and return journey,

-The Insane Asylum Museum of San Servolo, not only give you an insight in the procedures and daily life at the psychiatric hospital; but also, in its aspect of marginalisation and segregation.
+The Insa*e Asylum Museum of San Servolo, not only give you an insight in the procedures and daily life at the psychiatric hospital; but also, in its aspect of marginalisation and segregation.

 The museum was inaugurated on 20 May 2006 and houses items that belonged to the psychiatric hospital; that operated on the island until 1978.